 Selection Process

 Upon receipt of all Informed Consent paperwork, students will be assigned a number (student I.D.
 Number will be used).
 On the day of sample collection, numbers will be drawn by electronic random selection and then corresponded to a previously numbered student.
 Student samples will be collected each month.
-Student selection will be done randomly by Labette Health, using a computer random selection program.
+Student selection will be done randomly by Labette Health using a computer random selection program.
 Labette County High School may opt to test all students in activities prior to the season of activity.

 In situations where a student is absent, an alternate student will be randomly selected and the absent student will be placed on the next available test date.